Zingg7/Data-Structure-and-Algorithms/README.md

 Set: Red-Black Tree
 Unorder_Set: Hash Table

+### Exercise
-### What is the worst-case time complexity of the find/insert/remove function defined in the previous pseudocode, ignoring the time it takes to compute an element's hash value?
+#### What is the worst-case time complexity of the find/insert/remove function defined in the previous pseudocode, ignoring the time it takes to compute an element's hash value?

 - O(1)
 - O(log n)